-- investigation of the hospital needs of Tasmanians; - regulation of the geographic distribution of private hospital services; - regulation of private hospital provision; - regulation of the type of private hospital services provided; - ensuring the safety of patients; - ensuring adequate records are kept; - regulation of ownership and management of private hospitals; - ensuring the adequacy of facilities to provide the specified types of services; - provision for closures of private hospitals to control outbreaks of infectious diseases; - ensuring appropriate staffing levels are maintained and appropriately qualified staff are employed within private hospitals; - ensuring quality services are provided; and - the maintenance of ongoing quality facilities (through the power to inspect premises).
+• investigation of the hospital needs of Tasmanians;

+- regulation of the geographic distribution of private hospital services; - regulation of private hospital provision; - regulation of the type of private hospital services provided; - ensuring the safety of patients; - ensuring adequate records are kept; - regulation of ownership and management of private hospitals; - ensuring the adequacy of facilities to provide the specified types of services; - provision for closures of private hospitals to control outbreaks of infectious diseases; - ensuring appropriate staffing levels are maintained and appropriately qualified staff are employed within private hospitals; - ensuring quality services are provided; - the maintenance of ongoing quality facilities (through the power to inspect premises)

-These objectives were extensively considered by the Review Group.
+The Review Group extensively considered these objectives.
 The current objectives were grouped under broad headings and the continued need for each of these broad objectives was extensively discussed with regard to the current and expected future role of the private hospital sector.
-After considerable debate, the Review Group agreed on the following four broad objectives contained within the Hospitals Act 1918 which needed to be satisfied by any alternative to this Act.
+After considerable debate, the Review Group agreed on the following four broad objectives contained within the Hospitals Act 1918 that needed to be satisfied by any alternative to this Act.
 These broad objectives are: